Twoure/KissNetwork.bundle/README.md

 - Cover art does not load for Videos
   - Plex Framework does not allow me to set headers for directory object thumbs, still looking into this issue
   - I have added a local cover image caching option to work around cloudflare
-- Kissmanga is not the most useful reader for the Plex/Web client, but works reasonably well for Smart phones and Plex Media Center.
+- Kissmanga/ReadComicOnline is not the most useful reader for the Plex/Web client, but works reasonably well for Smart phones and Plex Media Center.
 - Cookie timeouts change too often, cannot parse expire time yet

 ##### Plex Home Theater